Administration Information for the CAST

 Directions for CAST administration, which include the script that must be read prior to test administration and provide instructions on approving student tests, can be found in Scripts for Administering Smarter Balanced Summative Assessments and the California Science Test.

 A listing of the available universal tools, designated supports, and accommodations can be found in the CAST Accessibility Supports for Operational Testing.
 This document provides information for classroom teachers, English language development educators, special education teachers, and instructional assistants to use in assigning universal tools, designated supports, and accommodations for those students who need them.

-The complete list of embedded and non-embedded universal tools, designated supports, and accommodations available for the CAST are listed in the CDE California Assessment Accessibility Resources Matrix web document.
+The complete list of embedded and non-embedded universal tools, designated supports, and accommodations available for the CAST are listed in the CDE California Assessment Accessibility Resources Matrix.

 Tests will include embedded and non-embedded universal tools, designated supports, and accommodations.

 Practice and Training Tests

 Practice and training tests for the CAST are linked on the CAASPP Practice and Training Tests Portal web page.
 Practice tests can be accessed either through the secure browser or through a standard internet browser.
 Scoring guides and annotated sample student responses are available on the Online Practice Test Scoring Guides and Directions for Administration (DFAs) web page.

 Table 1 shows the tasks CAASPP users can perform for the CAST: